 Do not remove a CD or DVD while the computer is reading it.
 Otherwise, the computer could stop responding and you could lose data.
-Before opening the drive, press the Stop button to make sure the drive is not running.

 Be sure to press the CD or DVD onto the spindle.
 You can damage the disk or drive if you just lay the disc on the tray.